Kemps (card game): Play

 Players may now pick up one or more of the upcards and discard the same number from their hands.
 They do not take turns; it is a free-for-all.
 If two players go for the same card, the first to touch it has it.
-This continues until no-one wants any of the upcards.
-The dealer clears them away and deals four fresh cards.
-The process is repeated until the stock is used up or any player calls "Kemps!" or "Stop Kemps!" which ends the current deal.
+This continues until all players agree to clear all of the upcards.
+When this happens, the dealer discards all four upcards and deals four new ones.
+The process is repeated until the stock is used up or any player calls out "Kemps!" or "Stop Kemps!" to end the current deal.

 A player may call "Kemps!" if they believe that their partner has four-of-a-kind.
 The round ends and the partner must then reveal their cards.
 If they have a four of a kind, the opponents gain a letter of the word KEMPS, starting with "K"; if not, the calling side receive a letter.
 The same dealer deals the next hand.

-If a player believes that an opponent has four-of-a-kind and "Kemps!" has not yet been called, the player may stop the round by calling "Stop Kemps!"
+If a player believes that an opponent has four-of-a-kind and "Kemps!" has not yet been called, that player may stop the round by calling "Stop Kemps!"
 This ends the round, after which all opponents must show their cards.
-If one of the opponents does have a four-of-a-kind, then their team receives a letter, otherwise the calling side receive a letter.
+If one of the opponents does have a four-of-a-kind, then their team gain a letter, otherwise the calling side receive a letter.